letap1121/Java-Applications/README.md

 # Java-Applications
-This repository contains working code samples which demonstrates Java fluency.
+This repository contains working code of advnaced Java applicaitons for commercial purposes.